ananyakar2012/gdpr_event/modules/custom/gdpr_event/README.md

 * Go to Extent -> Install -> Enable GDPR Event module
-* Create a webform with any number of fields and a consent checkbox.
-The name of the checkbox must be "consent"
+* At the time of webform creation a checkbox will be appeared to enable the webform for GDPR
+* If checked email country and consent fields will be created automatically.
 * At the time of webform data add an confirmation mail will be raised to entered mail id.